Deliver From Japan

 For example, a treatment called "Durable Water Repellent (DWR) C0 type" has become capable of withstanding washing to a certain extent.

-✅ What conditions are considered "high performance"?
+✅ What conditions constitute "high performance"?

 ☘️Bonus